New York Sack Exchange: Success

 the most sacks.
 In 1981, the Jets led the league with 66 sacks.
 The Jets reached the 1982 AFC Championship Game.

 Salaam was replaced in the starting lineup by Kenny Neil in 1983, then traded after the season.
 However, Gastineau, Klecko, and Lyons continued to have success for several years, with Gastineau and Klecko making two more Pro Bowls apiece, even after the Jets shifted to the 3-4 defense in 1985.
 Lyons, the last active member of the Sack Exchange, retired after the 1989 season.

 Legacy

-The prowess of the New York Sack Exchange, and New York Giants rookie linebacker Lawrence Taylor, caused the NFL to start counting Quarterback sacks as a statistic.
+The prowess of the New York Sack Exchange, and New York Giants rookie linebacker Lawrence Taylor, caused the NFL to start counting quarterback sacks as a statistic.

 Members of the New York Sack Exchange have earned individual honors.
-The Jets retired Klecko's #73 during a halftime ceremony on December 26, 2004.
+The Jets retired Klecko's No. 73 during a halftime ceremony on December 26, 2004.
 He was then inducted into the Pro Football Hall of Fame in 2023.
 Lyons was inducted in the College Football Hall of Fame in 2011.
+Three members of the Sack Exchange have been inducted into the team's Ring of Honor: Klecko in 2010, Gastineau in 2012, and Lyons in 2013.

 Klecko and Joe Fields wrote a book on Klecko's career, including details on his personal relationship with Gastineau.
 A book that told the story of this era of the Jets, titled Sack Exchange: The Definitive Oral History of the 1980s New York Jets, by author Greg Prato, was released in September 2011 via ECW Press.

+The New York Sack Exchange was the subject of an eponymous 30 for 30 documentary released by ESPN on December 13, 2024.